Azure/azure-sdk-for-python/sdk/appconfiguration/azure-data-appconfiguration/README.md

 ### Authenticate the client

-In order to interact with the App Configuration service, you'll need to create an instance of the [AzureConfigurationClient][configuration_client_class] class.
+In order to interact with the App Configuration service, you'll need to create an instance of the [AzureAppConfigurationClient][configuration_client_class] class.
 To make this possible, you'll need the connection string of the Configuration Store.

 #### Get credentials
 Use the [Azure CLI][azure_cli] snippet below to get the connection string from the Configuration Store.